Monetarist vs Keynesian Revised

 Keynes vs Monetarists – The Macro Showdown

-Imagine two economists walk into a bar (yes, the start of every good IB economics lesson).
+Imagine two economists walk into a pub (yes, the start of every good IB economics lesson).
 One orders a pint and says, “When things go wrong, the government needs to step in.”
 The other sips a black coffee and replies, “Let the market fix itself, mate.”

-Welcome to the world of Keynesian vs Monetarist economics.
+This is exactly the world of Keynesian vs Monetarist economics.

-The Keynesian Mindset: "Wages Don’t Budge"
+IB Economics The Keynesian Mindset: "Wages Don’t Budge"

 Result?
 The economy gets stuck in a deflationary gap.
 Unemployment rises, output falls, and everyone waits for something to give.